darktable-org/dtdocs/content/preferences-settings/miscellaneous.md

 These rules are also used when clicking and dragging on the scopes module to change exposure.

+prefer focused instance
+: If an instance has focus, apply the shortcut to that instance and ignore any other rules.
+Note that this option does not impact blending shortcuts, which are always applied to the focused instance (default on).

 prefer expanded instances
 : If instances of the module are expanded, ignore collapsed instances (default off).